apache/hudi/docs/_docs/2_2_writing_data.md

       spark master to use.
       Default: local[2]
   * --target-base-path
-      base path for the target Hudi dataset.
+      base path for the target Hudi table.
 (Will be created if did not exist first time around.
-If exists, expected to be a Hudi dataset)
+If exists, expected to be a Hudi table)
   * --target-table
       name of the target table in Hive --transformer-class